 2011: After New York Times columnist Gail Collins wrote about rumours of Trump's bankruptcy, he sent her a copy of her own article, with her picture circled and ‘the face of a dog!' scrawled across it.

-2012: Huffington Post editor and co-founder Arianna Huffington is a regular target of Trump's.
-But instead of attacking her liberal views, he tends to criticise her looks and make jokes about her divorce: "@ariannahuff is unattractive both inside and out.
+2012: Trump tweeted: "@ariannahuff is unattractive both inside and out.
 I fully understand why her former husband left her for a man — he made a good decision."

 2013: Former Playboy playmate Brande Roderick was a contestant on Celebrity Apprentice in the US.
-During a tense boardroom battle, she knelt in front of Trump – who takes the Alan Sugar role — to ask him whether she could be the next project manager.
-After a six second silence (an eternity on TV), during which Trump presumably willed some blood to return to his head — he said: "It must be a pretty picture.
-You dropping to your knees".
+During a tense boardroom battle, she knelt in front of Trump to ask him whether she could be the next project manager.
+After a six second silence (an eternity on TV), he said: "It must be a pretty picture.
+You dropping to your knees."
 Because isn't that woman's place in the boardroom — on her knees, begging a man for favors?

 2015: "How much money is the extremely unattractive (both inside and out) Arianna Huffington paying her poor ex-hubby for the use of his name?"

-2015: Megyn Kelly hosted the first Republican debate of the US Presidential campaign and gave Trump a tough time over previous accusations of sexism against him (really, we can't imagine why).
+2015: Megyn Kelly hosted the first Republican debate of the US Presidential campaign and gave Trump a tough time over previous accusations of sexism against him.
 After the debate, he responded by seeming to call her a ‘bimbo' on Twitter: "@timjcam: @megynkelly @FrankLuntz @realDonaldTrump Fox viewers give low marks to bimbo @MegynKelly will consider other programs!"
 And in a later CNN interview Trump suggested her questioning was because of her period: "You could see there was blood coming out of her eyes.
 Blood coming out of her wherever."
-Trump has denied this was his intention.

 2015: Carly Fiorina was Trump's Republican candidate rival.
 According to Rolling Stone, he said: "Look at that face.
 Could anyone vote for that?
 Can you imagine that, the face of our next next president?
 I mean, she's a woman, and I'm not supposed to say bad things, but really, folks, come on.
 Are we serious?"